mikaeljan/CartoTest/README.md

     2. Co este musi Gulp spravit?

 6. Optimizovat stranky a make it accessible (pozriet rychlo kurzy a projekty co musi splnat)

+### Notes during Code Test
+1. My first take on making custom non-jQuery/JS hambuger menu with only CSS.
+The result was clumsy and very specific to this navigation, took a lot of experimenting and custom styling.